-While both prequalified and preapproved mortgages sound the same, there are several differences between the two that potential homebuyers need to know.
-With a little extra time and effort, you can have a leg up in negotiating your next home purchase.
+While both prequalified and preapproved mortgages sound almost exactly the same, there are several differences between the two that first-time homebuyers need to know about.
+Regardless of the one you choose, with a little extra time and effort, getting preapproved or prequalified for a loan can give you a leg up in negotiating the purchase of a new home.

 What Is A Prequalified Mortgage?

 Getting a prequalification on your home mortgage is simply a basic step.
-It is like a fact-finding mission and does not signal to sellers that you are a true buyer.
-A prequalification is a precursor and often not worth your time.
-Go straight for a preapproval of your mortgage if you are a serious buyer.
+It’s like a fact-finding mission and does not signal to sellers that you are a true buyer.

-Being prequalified for a mortgage is a good starting point if you are on the fence trying to decide if you want to rent or buy a home.
-But, if you are serious about buying a home, you should get preapproved for a mortgage.
+Being prequalified for a mortgage is a good starting point if you are on the fence and you’re trying to decide if you want to rent or buy a home.
+But if you are serious about buying a home, you might want to learn how to get preapproved for a mortgage.

-Here is a list of documents that you typically have to provide lenders to get preapproved for a mortgage.
+Here is a list of documents that you typically have to provide lenders to for mortgage loan preapproval.

 - Tax returns